mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/wide_gamut_color_selector.rst

 Show Quick Settings Menu
     This will allow you to turn off the quick settings.
 Favourite selection
-    This will allow you to select prefered shapes that show up in the quick settings menu.
+    This will allow you to select preferred shapes that show up in the quick settings menu.
 Selection Color space
     Select which color space will be used for the selector.
 You can use between current layer/mask, image, or a custom profile.
 This is useful for when you need to ensure your colors work inside a specific CMYK color space, while having the main image in RGB.